chilauhe/KeyRemapper/README.md

 ```

 Then you can do a simple test by run `KeyRemapper`, if it works,
-write your own systemctl or rc.local line to make it start as soon as boot completed.
+write your own systemd or rc.local line to make it start as soon as boot completed.

 ## Further More